jeffanddom/website/content/devlog/20200929-manchester-devlog-so-far.md

 What made it compelling was a building-and-gathering mechanic that added a surprising amount of tactical complexity.
 You could build a handful of objects like boats, walls, and pillboxes, and employ them toward the primary goal of shooting at other tanks.
 This appealed to our nostalgia for real-time strategy games like Starcraft.
 It felt like you win in multiple ways: you could be really good at steering the tank, or you could be good at hiding in the trees while surrounding your enemy’s base with mines.

 We decided that Bolo was an excellent model on which to base a new game.
-From game design perspective, we traded the guesswork of tuning Breakout physics for implementing much simpler mechanics that could be combined in unexpected ways: shooting, hiding, building, and resource-gathering.
+From a game design perspective, we traded the guesswork of tuning Breakout physics for implementing much simpler mechanics that could be combined in unexpected ways: shooting, hiding, building, and resource-gathering.
 It also seemed like a more complex and interesting production, requiring level design tools, systems for wrangling the interaction between many different kinds of objects, and not least, a robust multiplayer implementation.

 We decided to call it “YoloRTS”.
 This was a bad pun that we rode for several dozen streams, until we gave it a new codename: Manchester.
 There were several reasons we chose this name that, when added together, still fall short of an interesting justification for the name.
-Suffice it say we just thought it sounded cool.
+Suffice it to say we just thought it sounded cool.

-So far, we’ve implemented a ton of stuff for Manchester, and most if it during our twice-weekly two-hour streams.
+So far, we’ve implemented a ton of stuff for Manchester, and most of it during our twice-weekly two-hour streams.
 Here are some of the highlights:

 - Mouse-and-keyboard driving/shooting mechanics that are basic but fun, for a couple minutes anyway.
 - AI-driven turrets that can kill the player.